 SCA Barista Intermediate Practice Test

-Question: 1 / 400
+1 / 20

 Get further explanation with Examzify DeepDiveBeta

-Color of the coffee beans
+It neutralizes the flavor of the coffee

 Next Question